About the Modernization and Expansion Project

 - The renovation of the Museum’s Fifth Avenue and South Terraces.

 - The construction of the Tiffany & Co.
-Foundation Gallery (opening in November 2013 with the exhibition Gilded New York.)
+Foundation Gallery (home to the ongoing exhibition Gilded New York.)

 - The construction of a cutting-edge digital lab where Museum collections are photographed at high resolution and uploaded to a new Collections Portal.